 GALLBLADDER REMOVAL AND POST-OP SURGICAL STAY

 A traditional open cholecystectomy procedure typically requires two to three days of post-operative hospital stay.
-This invasive, open procedure requires the surgeon to make a six-inch incision in the abdomen, moving the surrounding muscle and tissue to remove the gallbladder.
+This invasive, open procedure requires the surgeon to make a six-inch incision under the right side of the ribcage, moving the surrounding muscle and tissue to remove the gallbladder.

 Depending on your health insurance, laparoscopic gallbladder surgery can cost more than open surgery.
 The best way to determine the cost of the procedure is to consult your surgeon and discuss the best options.